REIS300 Nature-Based Tourism

 1. Critical examination and discussion of the definitions of, and challenges for sustainable nature-based tourism at different scales.

-2. Different management approaches to sustainable nature-based tourism: Understanding human behaviour and behavioural change and its impacts on the social and ecological environment within and outside protected natural areas.
+2. Management approaches to sustainable nature-based tourism: Understanding human behaviour and behavioural change, impacts on the social and ecological environment within and outside protected natural areas.

 3. Understanding key aspects of nature-based tourism, i.e. entrepreneurial behaviour, product characteristics, resource dependency and public-private collaboration.
 Analysing experiences in nature-based tourism.